eliashull/the-studio-light-controls-prototype/README.md

 # the-studio-light-controls-prototype
-Prototyping a lighting control interface for THE Studio.
+Prototyping a lighting control interface for the Tree of Hippocrates Education Studio.

+Uses: HTML/CSS/JS/Bootstrap